RishiDesai/rishidesai.github.io/index.markdown

 <section id="about" class="mb-10 pb-5 border-b border-gray-200">
     <h2 class="text-2xl font-medium mb-4">About</h2>
-    <p>I'm a machine learning engineer based in San Francisco.
+    <p>I'm an AI engineer based in San Francisco.
 I previously graduated from Stanford with a BS and MS in computer science.
 Recently, I've been exploring character consistency in image generation.
 If you're working in a similar area, please reach out— I'm always happy to chat!</p>
 </section>

 <section id="posts" class="mb-10 pb-5 border-b border-gray-200">